pebblecode/pebblecode.github.io/work/case-studies/az-ciportal.md

 future-summary: Efficiency from start to finish - that means timely decisions and more value for shareholders.

 # Quote
-quote: Working with pebble {code} has been a pleasurable, productive and successful collaboration.
+quote2: Working with pebble {code} has been a pleasurable, productive and successful collaboration.
 Innovative, flexible, creative and responsive are all words I would use to describe pebble {code}.
 I look forward to hopefully being able to working with them again.
-quote-author: Ed Johnson, Senior Business Intelligence Architect, AstraZeneca
+quote2-author: Ed Johnson, Senior Business Intelligence Architect, AstraZeneca

 ## ------- Photo 2 -------- ##